I. Nelson Rose: Consultant and expert witness

-Rose has been qualified, and has testified, as an expert witness on matters relating to gambling before the National Gambling Impact Study Commission (US Federal Government); National Research Council of the National Academy of Sciences; and in other legislative and administrative hearings, civil and criminal trials, and international treaty arbitrations in California, Florida, New Jersey, New Mexico, Oregon, Texas, Washington, U.S. Virgin Islands, Commonwealth of the Northern Mariana Islands, Ontario, Québec, Australia, New Zealand, France and other jurisdictions.
-He testified as an expert in cases involving casino gaming; lotteries, including keno and the New York and California State Lotteries; bingo, including mechanical devices in Alabama, California and Texas; Indian gaming; skill versus chance; the meaning of gambling terms and the legality of proposed games.
-He wrote amicus briefs, including to the Alabama Supreme Court.
+Rose has testified as an expert witness on matters relating to gambling before the United States National Gambling Impact Study Commission and National Research Council of the National Academy of Sciences as well as in other legislative and administrative hearings, civil, and criminal trials, and international treaty arbitrations.
+He wrote amicus briefs, including to the Alabama Supreme Court, and has given dozens of presentations and classes to regulators, law enforcement, legislators, players, investors, suppliers and operators.
 He has acted as a consultant to major law firms, international corporations, licensed casinos, Indian tribes, and local, state, and national governments.
 He has also worked with the largest operators, including Nevada and Atlantic City casinos, California cardrooms, state and national lotteries, racetracks, Indian tribes, and online gambling operators.